 GTAs are open to all applicants, domestic and international.

 Graduate students are responsible for certain fees (that are not covered by a GTA stipend).
 These include a Student Health Fee and Student Accident and Sickness Insurance.
 Complete information about all fees may be obtained from the Graduate College's web pages.

 The college runs an orientation for new students during the week before fall classes begin.
 Students are strongly encouraged to attend, and new recipients of Graduate Teaching Assistantships are required to attend.

 During the orientation, you will learn your way around the department and meet the faculty, staff, and other graduate students.
 You will be given office assignments, computer accounts, and Student Identification cards.
 We will help you to register for your courses and give you an introduction to the University computing system, including how to use UVM e-mail.

-Graduate Teaching Assistants (GTAs) will find out their teaching assignments by the week before classes at the latest, with the goal of scheduling the assignment around courses the GTAs will enroll in themselves.
+Graduate Teaching Assistants (GTAs) will find out their teaching assignments by the week before classes at the latest, with the goal of scheduling the assignment to accommodate courses the GTAs will enroll in themselves.
 Course syllabi and teaching methodology will be discussed during orientation.
 Generally, GTAs teach one course per semester.
 GTAs control their own course, planning and giving lectures, designing and grading examinations, and assigning the final grade.
-In some multi-section courses there are common syllabi and exams, supervised by a course leader.
-Usually GTAs teach an entry-level course.
+In some multi-section courses, there are common syllabi and exams, supervised by a course leader.
+Usually, GTAs teach an entry-level course.
 Typical topics involve elementary algebra, trigonometry, finite mathematics, and an introduction to calculus.
 We provide a sample syllabus and a textbook.
 GTAs must attend our teacher-training sessions during orientation.
 These sessions include delivering practice lectures and discussing common issues that arise.